Somerville-2023/New-York-health-Inspection-Prediction/john-folder/scraper_gmaps/readme.md

 open googlemaps.py and cmd + f and search for "__get_driver" function.
 It will be the second or third result.

-Update the file paths. chrome_binary_path ***may** be the same as it uses the default install path for chrome browser beta, but driver_path for chromedriver will have to be updated.
-Should be something similar to /path/to/chromedriver-mac-x64 BETA/chromedriver
+Update the file paths.

+Chrome_binary_path **may** not need to be updated as it uses the default install path for chrome browser beta.

+Driver_path for chromedriver will have to be updated.
+It should be something similar to /path/to/chromedriver-mac-x64 BETA/chromedriver

 Code snippet of the __get_driver function: